GajjarMiten/Flutter-tic-tac-toe/README.md

-# tictactoe
+# Tic-Tac-Toe

-A new Flutter project.
+A Tic Tac Toe game made with flutter using bloc pattern.<br>
+Used Minimax Algo for Hard Bot

 ## Getting Started